flexiblepackage/TestFramework/README.md

 ## CI services
-You can use variables to define which test case will be execute.
+You can use variables to define which test case will be executed.

 For example:
 robot --pythonpath . -d ./results/ -T -x result.xml ./Robot/TestCase/$(Robot).robot